Cloudify-PS/cloudify-training-labs/lab3/README.md

 ### Step 8: Access the web UI

-Copy the IP address you received at the end of the bootstrap process to your browser's address bar.
+Using your browser, navigate to your Cloudify Manager's public IP address.
+For example: `http://15.125.87.108`

 You should get the web UI:

 ![alt text](../../../raw/master/lab3/cfy32.png "Cloudify 3.2 Web UI")